 The acceptance rate at University of Missouri-Columbia is 82%.
 It ranks #30 in Missouri for lowest rate of acceptance.
 University of Missouri Columbia is an easy school to get into with a very good chance of acceptance if you meet the admission requirements.
 Last year, 16,880 out of 20,641 applicants were admitted.

 The school has difficult admission requirements for SAT and ACT scores, generally admitting students who score in the top 36 percent (SAT 1110/1320 ACT 23/29).
 University of Missouri Columbia typically accepts and attracts "B+" average high school students with an average GPA around 3.61.
 Most incoming freshmen graduate in the top quarter of their high school class.
 31% of those admitted chose to enroll in the school.

 The University of Missouri-Columbia application fee is $55 and applications are due by May 1.

-You must submit admission test scores with your application.
+You are required to submit admission test scores with your application.
 University of Missouri Columbia is not a test optional school.
-Note: Please consult the school directly to determine if testing requirements are temporarily suspended due to the COVID-19 pandemic.
+Note: Please consult the school directly to confirm the most up to date testing requirements.

 |SAT Test||25th Percentile Score|